Mir Shabbir Bijarani: Political career

 He became district nazim of Jacobabad district after defeating Sardar Muqeem Khoso in the local bodies election in 2001.
 He served as nazim of Jacobabad until the district was bifurcated in December 2004.

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-209 (Jacobabad-cum-Kashmore) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-209 (Jacobabad-cum-Kashmore) in the 2008 Pakistani general election but was unsuccessful.
 He received 248 votes and lost the seat to Hazar Khan Bijarani.

-He was elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-209 (Jacobabad-cum-Kashmore) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-209 (Jacobabad-cum-Kashmore) in the 2013 Pakistani general election.
 He received 54,881 votes and defeated Mir Hassan Khoso, a candidate of Pakistan Muslim League (F) (PML-F).

 He was elected to the Provincial Assembly of Sindh as a candidate of PPP from PS-6 Kashmore-III in the 2018 Sindh provincial election.

 On 19 August 2018, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was made Provincial Minister of Sindh for Mines & Mineral Development.

+He was re-elected to the National Assembly from NA-192 Kashmore-cum-Shikarpur as a candidate of PPP in the 2024 Pakistani general election.
+He received 124,979 votes and defeated Muhammad Ibrahim Jatoi, a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)).